SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 ### Multigen

-*This feature provides a pseudo-streaming functionality which conflicts with token streaming.
+*This feature provides a pseudo-streaming functionality that conflicts with token streaming.
 When Multigen is enabled and generation API supports streaming, only Multigen streaming will be used.*

 SillyTavern tries to create faster and longer responses by chaining the generation using smaller batches.